Towards Fully FP8 GEMM LLM Training at Scale: Long-term outlier dynamics

-First, these architectures exhibit a sub-linear to logarithmic trend in the long-term growth of QKV outliers, as consistently shown by kurtosis in Figure \ref{fig:kurt}.
-This behavior supports their robustness to FP8DPA, as it suggests that prohibitively longer training would be required to see a substantial increase in kurtosis.
+\paragraph{Long-term outlier growth} These architectures exhibit a sub-linear to logarithmic trend in the long-term growth of QKV outliers, as consistently shown by kurtosis in Figure \ref{fig:kurt}.
+This behavior supports their robustness to \DPA{}, as it suggests that prohibitively longer training would be required to see a substantial increase in kurtosis.
 Our extended run is consistent with the hypothesis as it does not exhibit any sign of divergence.

-Second, baseline Llama exhibits late divergence during FP8 training (with attention in BF16), which has been attributed solely to the quadratic behavior of its gated activation function—emerging when weights become sufficiently aligned late in training \citep{fishman2025scaling}.
-In our extended 420-billion-token run using the \designXIELU{} architecture, we employ the inherently quadratic xIELU activation function \citep{huang2025derivingactivationfunctionsusing} and observe smooth training with kurtosis levels orders of magnitude lower than those of baseline Llama.
-This challenges the completeness of the prior explanation.
-From another perspective, maintaining very low kurtosis throughout training enables the stable use of quadratic activations.
-This is particularly interesting given that such activations are known to produce linear gradients, which benefit the backward pass—likely contributing to \designXIELU{}'s superior performance over GeLU-based variants.

-Finally, we show in Figure~\ref{fig:divergence} an example of a diverging FP8DPA run, comparing it with the successful \designXIELU{} training.
+\paragraph{Kurtosis early signal} Figure~\ref{fig:divergence} shows an example of a diverging \DPA{} run, comparing it with the successful \designXIELU{} training.
 This emphasises the importance of tracking tensor-level metrics such as kurtosis to potentially predict later divergences, before common global metrics like the loss and gradient norms show any symptoms of divergence.
 In this example, while loss irrefutably diverged around the 15B token mark and the gradient norm consistently spiked no earlier than 12B tokens, the QKV kurtosis was already diverging from the expected sub-linear growth consistently seen across different architectures as early as the 3B mark, giving a potential early divergence sign.